SurbhiBohraPR/Credit-Risk-Modeling-ML/README.md

  # Multicollinearity for all the numerical features ( to see if there is any relation between all the columns or not) (VIF)
+  Removing mticollinarity is important ( we calculate VIF value for each column)
+              Variance Inflation Factor
+              Used to identify multicollinearity among IVs
+              Takes R-squared value for each IV and eliminate if crosses a threshold

   Multicollinearity vs correlation
   Multicollinearity = predictibility